-John Terzaken is a partner in Simpson Thacher & Bartlett LLP's litigation department.
+John Terzaken is the global co-chair of Simpson Thacher & Bartlett LLP's antitrust and trade regulation practice.
 He advises US and international clients involved in domestic and cross-border antitrust and other regulatory investigations and litigation.
 His practice spans government enforcement and private litigation of cartel and other antitrust infringements, market sector investigations and general antitrust compliance, across all industry sectors.